entrptaher/playground-redis-socket-puppeteer/README.md

 # Rest api examples

-# How it's structured
+# How it works

+Points:

-The complete project resides on `app` folder.
+- The complete project resides on `app` folder.
 Just to make things a bit clear on the project root.

-The `queue-master` and `queue-worker` is part of a redis based simple queue.
+- The `queue-master` and `queue-worker` is part of a redis based simple queue.

-Master exposes a REST api, which can be used to add new jobs to client, or give additional commands.
+- Master exposes a REST api, which can be used to add new jobs to client, or give additional commands.
+- Worker runs the `scraper` module with help from socket and redis to keep alive and updating the data.

-The `scraper` is a part of the `queue-worker` however it's also a big part, so kept outside to make things easier to overview.
+- The `scraper` is a part of the `queue-worker` however it's also a big part itself, so kept outside to make things easier to overview.

+Directory Structure:

 - **config.js**: Basic configuration, required by the other parts and probably becomes a global
 - **queue-master**: